 - Pins: Straight pins hold the fabric pieces together, so you can sew them.

-- Needles: ‘Sharps’ are all purpose sewing needles that work well for patchwork.
+- Needles: ‘Sharps’ are all-purpose sewing needles that work well for patchwork.
 Needles are sized by number and a #7 or #8 are recommended for beginners.
-‘Betweens’ or ‘quilting’ are another type of needle used for quilting.
+‘Betweens’ or ‘quilting’ is another type of needle used for quilting.

 - Thread: Use good quality white, tan, or gray dressmaking thread for patchwork (assembling the blocks in the top of the quilt) and ‘quilting thread’ for quilting the layers together.

 - Templates: Templates are stiff pattern pieces typically made of plastic and available in sheets at quilt or craft stores.

 - Iron: A dry iron (no steam) is recommended.